Five essential job search tips to find a management consultancy job in the UK.

 Or recently arrived?

-Many international management consultancy job seekers consider gaining work experience in the UK.
+Many international management consultancy job seekers consider gaining work experience in the UK and are seeking some job search tips for the market.
 Whether for personal or career reasons the UK remains an attractive destination.

 Or the reverse applies: UK management consultants have been working abroad and seek to return.